ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/integration/configure.md

 this.bannerAd.RemoveKeyword("bnr_keyword1");
 ```

+> **Warning** \
-> **_NOTE:_** Keywords has restrictions for setting keys and values.
+> Keywords has restrictions for setting keys and values.
 The maximum characters allowed for keys is 64 characters.
 The maximum characters for values is 256 characters.

 ### Setting User Identifier